Visit Chateau d'Amboise in the Loire Valley

 As a result he urged his minister Jean Bourré (1424-1506) to allocate whatever funds were necessary to take the work forward very quickly.

 The ancient castrum therefore was demolished and its stones used for the foundations of the new ‘maison’, as they said.
 In 1465 the construction work proceeded briskly.
-As at Langeais, round towers were built, with particular reference to the two towers to the north and south which reached 18 metres high and 8 metres in diameter.
+As at Langeais, round towers were built.
 The sovereign, a deeply religious man, also built a chapel dedicated to St. Blaise.
 At the time of Louis’ death (1483), the work was continued with equal dedication by Charles VIII, who had spent his childhood at the castle of Amboise.

-The work went quickly on the castle after the marriage of Charles VIII and Anne of Brittany.
+The work continued after the marriage of Charles VIII and Anne of Brittany.
 The best artists of the time were called to the castle, and fabulous sums of money were spent on carpets, Flemish tapestries, gold plate and silver, and inlaid furniture of ‘flamboyant’ style.

 With the successors of Charles VIII the castle had no special care and in the seventeenth century it passed to Gaston d'Orléans (1608-1660).
 From the end of that century it returned to the French Crown; in the meantime, however, it had suffered very serious damages and neglect.

 During the French Revolution the castle was used as barracks and a button factory, and it suffered further significant damage during the Napoleonic age.
-In the early nineteenth century it was owned by Louis Philippe (1773-1850), who did some attempt of restoration.
+In the early nineteenth century it was owned by Louis Philippe (1773-1850), who made some attempts at restoration.

 After World War II many works of restoration were put into practice, and these were later continued by the ‘Fondation Saint-Louis.’